vtex/affiliates/docs/README.md

 # Affiliates

-The affiliates app adds some data layer and pages that will allow your store to work with a partner structure, this app will give the affiliates a page and url parameter for them to share with the clients, and when something is bought they will have a commission related to their clients purchase.
+The affiliates app adds some data layer and pages that will allow your store to work with a partner structure, this app will give the affiliates a page and url parameter for them to share with their clients, and when something is bought they will have a commission related to their clients purchase.
 The app also adds some configurations and management pages for the store owner and affiliate aswell.

 ![Here comes an example of the store affiliate page]()<br/>